 Business rates are taxes on non-domestic properties including shops and offices.
 The amount payable in business rates is set by the government, but the council is responsible for collecting the tax you owe.
 Currently, we keep half of the money we collect from business rates, and half is passed on to the government.

 Calculation of business rates

 Business rates are worked out based on your property's 'rateable value', which is determined by the Valuation Office.
 You can estimate your business rates by multiplying the rateable value by the correct ‘multiplier’ (an amount set by central government).

 Council spending plans

 Money raised from business rates helps to fund the services provided by Middlesbrough Council.
 View Middlesbrough Council's spending plans for 2021 to 2022.

 The Valuation Office gives all non-domestic properties new rateable values approximately every five years.
-The latest revaluation came into effect on 1 April 2017.
+The most recent revaluation came into effect on 1 April 2017.